Itszavier/fluid-auth-docs/docs/intro.md

 ### Get Involved

-FluidAuth is open source, and we welcome contributions from the community.
-Follow our [code of conduct](code-of-conduct.md) and join us in making authentication easier for everyone.
+FluidAuth is open source, and we welcome contributions from the community

 ## Module Support